Enzyme: Incremental View Maintenance for Data Engineering: Introduction

 \section{Introduction}

 Materialized views (MVs) are a fundamental building block offered by most database management systems \cite{bello1998materialized, goldstein2001optimizing, zilio2004recommending, armenatzoglou2022amazon, mcsherry2022materialize}.
 They are used primarily for reducing query execution costs by amortizing expensive, shared computation across multiple queries as well as improving the latency of individual queries.
-MVs have since evolved from their traditional role as query acceleration constructs to also become fundamental building blocks in modern data flow architectures.
+MVs have evolved from their traditional role as query acceleration constructs to become fundamental building blocks in modern data flow architectures.
 Along with data streams and primitives designed to process changes to datasets, MVs enable efficient extraction, transformation, and loading (ETL) of data at scale.

 Modern data architectures, such as the medallion architecture (Figure~\ref{fig:medallion}) commonly used in data lakehouses, leverage this capability to organize and transform data across multiple layers.
 The quality of the data improves as it flows through subsequent layers in this architecture.
 The bronze layer lands the data as-is along with additional metadata.
 The silver layer matches, merges, conforms and cleans the data in the bronze layer to enable self-service analytics for ad-hoc reporting, advanced analytics, and machine learning.
 Finally, the gold layer performs transformations for reporting, utilizing more denormalized and read-optimized data models with fewer joins.
 MVs primarily feature in the silver and gold layers to apply these transformations.

 Efficiently maintaining view consistency as source data evolves has been extensively studied in database theory over the last few decades \cite{gupta1993maintaining}.
 However, with the advent of the AI era, the scale of data at organizations has grown exponentially, making incremental refresh of MVs a necessity rather than treating it as an optional optimization.
 This shift has exposed several critical gaps in existing IVM systems.
 Modern streaming engines offer IVM as a stream processing construct, updating MVs with every change to their sources.
 While this approach minimizes data latency, batching changes can amortize infrastructure costs, reduce scheduling overhead, and improve resource utilization across large-scale deployments.
 Additionally, most prior IVM research relies on efficient secondary indexes for incremental query plans to significantly outperform full recomputation.
 Modern lakehouses, however, lack traditional secondary indexes and instead rely on metadata-based indexing at the file and column level.
 Research to reduce reliance on secondary indexes \cite{katsis2015utilizing} is relatively recent.
 Furthermore, comprehensive coverage for arbitrary compositions of common SQL operators---such as aggregations and window functions---remains rare in industrial-grade IVM engines.